Five Critical Tips for the Global Adoption of Vaccine Passports

 Key actors in the development of these new technologies should collaborate to incorporate privacy-by-design and data governance best practices reducing potential privacy risks and limiting negative impacts of unintended consequences.
 Four things designers should keep in mind are:

-1. Authenticate the vaccine passport data
+- Authenticate the vaccine passport data

 Fake Covid test results and digital vaccine certificates can already be found on the darknet.
 As Checkpoint also notes, advertising for vaccine passports on the darknet has increased 300% over the past 3 months and it is expected that fraudulent activities will continue to rise.
 Without a way to validate the data, a giant door is left open for both digital and physical fraud.
-Digital credentials with signatures directly linked to tests and passports issuers could provide a secure solution as long as there are also strict data access protocols at these organizations.
+Digital credentials with signatures directly linked to tests and passports issuers could provide a secure solution as long as there are also strict data access protocols at these organizations. - Use a data minimization approach in designing the vaccine passport

 Gather only data strictly necessary to validate and deliver the certificate and delete unnecessary data right after the issuance.
-Collaborate as much as possible across platforms so that minimal personal data will need to be shared, especially for travelers whose information might transit across several applications.
+Collaborate as much as possible across platforms so that minimal personal data will need to be shared, especially for travelers whose information might transit across several applications. - Ensure data consistency in a fragmented approach

 Ensure data hygiene, normalization, and standardization across the pool of players.
 Business leaders know that inconsistent data can lead to misinformed business decisions.
 By establishing early in the design process the rules for all the input variables, consistent outputs could then be shared across applications.
-With inconsistent data and a lack of safeguards, there could be false positives (showing people’s vaccination status as vaccinated when they are not).
+With inconsistent data and a lack of safeguards, there could be false positives (showing people’s vaccination status as vaccinated when they are not). - Keep the vaccine passport data safe

 Protect the data across its lifecycle.
 The multitude of players increases the complexity around data security.
 For example, a NY resident traveling to the UK might see his information go from an Excelsior App to the UK-operated system while being passed to IATA, the airline, the EU app, and probably more.
 It is reasonable to anticipate hacking and malware attempts to attack and collect vaccine passport data.
 The system must be prepared.

 Anonymization, encryption at rest and in transit should have common standards to ensure security and privacy across the data lifecycle.
-Data decentralization through a blockchain protocol might be an interesting way to keep data safe.
+Data decentralization through a blockchain protocol might be an interesting way to keep data safe. - Safely and efficiently delete data once the pandemic is over

 Establish processes today to manage vaccine passport data retirement and deletion after the pandemic.
 Scientists do not know today how long the vaccine protection and immunity last so this is an unknown.
 In the EU, the GDPR framework requires companies to delete information when it is no longer necessary.
 Given the unknowns, this could prove as a challenging task to retire and delete all that additional data in a safe and permanent manner.